raspberrypilearning/python-web-server-with-flask/en/step_5.md

 ## Challenge: Add a HTML template to the second page

-Now you've learn how to change your 'index' page to use a HTML template, do the same for your 'cakes' page!
+Now you've learnt how to change your 'index' page to use a HTML template, do the same for your 'cakes' page!

 --- hints ---